siduction/sidu-manual/data/en/0520-lamp-start_en.md

 + Check the file permissions as explained at the beginning of the Troubleshooting chapter and change them if necessary.

-+ Additional PHP modules have been installed or the configuration has been changed and the web server has not been restarted.
++ If additional PHP modules have been installed or the configuration has been changed and the web server has not been restarted, this might help:
-  Then helps:

   ~~~
   # systemctl restart apache2.service